leandroohf/mlops/google_cloud_cheet_sheet.md

 # Google Cloud Cheat Sheet

 > **Note on AI Use**
-> This document was created with the help of AI (ChatGPT by OpenAI) to save time and speed up the writing process.
+> This document was created with the help of AI to save time and speed up the writing process.
 It's not a direct copy-paste—I built it gradually from my own notes and questions, and reviewed and edited the content to fit my needs.

 ##  Project